kuzzleio/documentation-old/src/api-documentation/controller-security/m-delete-roles.md

 }
 ```

-Deletes a list of `roles` objects from Kuzzle's database layer given a list of role ids.
+Deletes a list of `roles` objects from Kuzzle Backend's database layer given a list of role ids.

 The optional parameter `refresh` can be used
-with the value `wait_for` in order to wait for the roles' deletion indexation (indexed roles are available for `search`).
+with the value `wait_for` in order to wait for the roles' deletion to be indexed (indexed roles are available for `search`).